catlord-dev/Factorio-Server-Watcher/sudoCodeRambling.md

 # other
-overall , good documentation is very important, both in code and in how to use the bot, some may be made afterwards but documentation while coding will be important
+overall , good documentation is very important, both in code and in how to use the bot, some may be made afterwards but documentation while coding will be important features will be worked on first, then speed (speed won't be disregarded but it won't be top priority first)